Erkki Huhtamo: Work as exhibition curator

-Huhtamo worked as the programmer of the Muu Media Festival, Helsinki, between 1991–1993.
+Huhtamo worked as the programmer of the Muu Media Festival, Helsinki, between 1991 and 1993 (founded in 1989 by curator Minna Tarkka).
 Under its auspices he curated or co-curated several international exhibitions of interactive media art for the Otso Gallery, Espoo, Finland.
 They featured many first rank media artists, including Jeffrey Shaw, David Rokeby, Lynn Hershman, Ken Feingold, Luc Courchesne, and Christa Sommerer and Laurent Mignonneau, among others.
-Huhtamo was also the co-curator of the large ISEA ´94 (Fifth International Symposium of Electronic Arts) Exhibition, The Museum of Contemporary Art, Atheneum, Helsinki.
+Huhtamo was also the co-curator of the ISEA '94 (Fifth International Symposium of Electronic Arts) Exhibition, The Museum of Contemporary Art, Atheneum, Helsinki.
+ISEA 94 programme was directed by Minna Tarkka.

-For ISEA ´94, Huhtamo co-curated the first international exhibition of the work of the Japanese media artist Toshio Iwai (b.
+For ISEA '94, Huhtamo co-curated the first international exhibition of the work of the Japanese media artist Toshio Iwai (b.
 1962).
 It was seen at the Otso Gallery, Espoo, and traveled to the ZKM, Karlsruhe, and the Dutch Design Institute, Amsterdam.
 In the same year, Huhtamo was the visiting artistic director of the Australian International Video Festival (Sydney, June 3–5, 1994).
 In 1995, he co-curated Digital Mediations for Alyce de Roulet Williamson Gallery, Art Center College of Design, Pasadena, and was a member of the International Organizing Committee of The Interactive Media Festival, Los Angeles.

 Huhtamo has co-curated a series of retrospective exhibitions dedicated to first rank media artists of international renown.
 These include Unexpected Obstacles.
 The Work of Perry Hoberman 1982–1997, shown at the Otso Gallery, Espoo, Finland (1997) and the ZKM, Karlsruhe (1998), Excavated Sounds: Paul DeMarinis (Otso Gallery, Espoo, 2000), Resonant Messages: Media Installations by Paul DeMarinis (Alyce de Roulet Williamson Gallery, Art Center College of Design, Pasadena, 2000–2001), and Sufficient Latitude: Interactive Wood Machines by Bernie Lubell (Alyce de Roulet Williamson Gallery, Art Center College of Design, Pasadena, 2008).

-Huhtamo’s largest curatorial effort to date has been the major exhibition Outoäly /Alien Intelligence (2000), which he created for the recently opened Kiasma Museum of Contemporary Art in Helsinki.
-Several new interactive media art installations were produced with the museum’s support for this exhibition, including The Giver of Names by David Rokeby, Head (now in Kiasma’s permanent collection) by Ken Feingold, and Autopoiesis by Kenneth Rinaldo.
+Huhtamo's largest curatorial effort to date has been the major exhibition Outoäly /Alien Intelligence (2000), which he created for the recently opened Kiasma Museum of Contemporary Art in Helsinki.
+Several new interactive media art installations were produced with the museum's support for this exhibition, including The Giver of Names by David Rokeby, Head (now in Kiasma's permanent collection) by Ken Feingold, and Autopoiesis by Kenneth Rinaldo.